-DISPENSING PROVIDER (Optometrist, Optician or Retail Optical Establishment who orders the materials and dispenses the glasses to the recipient) INFORMATION:
+DISPENSING PROVIDER (Optometrist, Optician or Retail Optical Establishment who orders the materials and dispenses the glasses to the enrollee) INFORMATION:

-- Enter dispensing provider name, address where you want the eyeglasses shipped and telephone number where you may be reached. - If you are an optometrist or optician, enter your Medicaid provider number.
-If you do not have a Medicaid provider number, enter your license number/state that issued the license. - If your dispensing Retail Optical Establishment is not enrolled in MMIS, include the responsible optician's name in parenthesis next to your name and his/her license number/state that issued the license. - Enter the locator code (see Billing Guidelines of the Manual) for your ship to address, if available.
+Enter dispensing provider name, address where you want the eyeglasses shipped and telephone number where you may be reached.

+- If you are an optometrist or optician, enter your Medicaid provider number.
+If you do not have a Medicaid provider number, enter your license number/state that issued the license. - If your dispensing Retail Optical Establishment is not enrolled in the Medicaid Program, include the responsible optician's name in parenthesis next to your name and his/her license number/state that issued the license. - > Enter the locator code for your ship to address, if available.